 If You’re like me staying motivated as a full-time mum is hard work!
-I know I’ve lost the will to so much as brush my hair plenty of times.
+I know I’ve lost the will to even brush my hair.
 Forget trying to maintain friendships with your childless friends.
 Maintaining a connection with your mummy friends is hard enough.
 Oh, and forget starting something like study or a business.
 The motivation just drains right out of you when you hear

 Those gentle sounds that rip the sleep away from you with the gentleness of a bikini wax after childbirth.
 The tones of your loving demon spawn creations that think 6 in the morning is the perfect time to start tearing through the house like hounds from hell throwing their clothes and dirty socks in every direction.

 God forbid it if you were to stay in bed too long.
 Only to find that your youngest has attempted to make his own cereal and his tiny little pyjamas are now soaked in milk just like the rest of the kitchen (if you’re lucky it’ll be the kitchen).

 I know every mum has had morning just like this!

 Well, no, I haven’t had a morning “Just Like That”